baghtal/Scrypt-ScryptN-AutoSwitch/README.md

 Scrypt-ScryptN-AutoSwitch
 =========================

-An Autohotkey scrypt to watch the API of TradeMyBit.com and switch between profiles for your miner between Scrypt and Scrypt-N functions.
+An Autohotkey scrypt to watch an API and switch between profiles for your miner between Scrypt and Scrypt-N functions.
 Built for use with CGwatcher, but i plan to extend it to include functions for your own .bat files as well.

+Thanks to:
+  -https://github.com/neurocis/coinvert for some ideas relating to the API -clubbby for the insipration

 -Outline of work to do:
 1. JSON parse to check the API